shanja-glinka/translation-tool-apionly/README.md

-The operation was interrupted.
+The work was stopped, the product was not completed.
 The customer did not pay for the work